MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

         [in] ICoreWebView2GetFaviconCompletedHandler* eventHandler
  );

-  /// used to access the current value of the favicon
+  /// Used to access the current value of the favicon's URI.
   /// If a page has no favicon then this returns a nullptr [propget] HRESULT FaviconUri([out, retval] LPWSTR* value);